open-telemetry/opentelemetry.io/content/en/docs/demo/requirements/architecture.md

 OpenTelemetry API, SDK, and tools in a production-lite cloud native application.
-The overall goal of this application is not only to provide a canonical 'demo' of OpenTelemetry components, but also to act as a framework for further customization by end-users, vendors, and other stakeholders.
+The overall goal of this application is not only to provide a canonical 'demo' of OpenTelemetry components, but also to act as a framework for further customization by end users, vendors, and other stakeholders.

 ### Requirements